Discussing Torah matters because the Torah matters

 Who is Eliezer?

 Eliezer is Abraham’s #1 servant.
 We meet him back when Abraham says that, if he should remain childless, the heir of his house would fall to Eliezer of Damascus (Genesis 15:2).
-From this comment we gather that Eliezer of Damascus is Abraham’s chief steward, a servant so esteemed that he could have inherited Abraham’s estate.
+From this comment we gather that Eliezer of Damascus is Abraham’s chief steward, a servant so esteemed he could have inherited Abraham’s estate.

-Rolling the clock forward, Eliezer is the most likely candidate to land the leading role in Genesis 24.
+Based on what we know, Eliezer is the most likely candidate to land the leading role in Genesis 24.
 In Genesis 24, Abraham commissions his servant to complete a mission-critical task: find a bride for his son, Isaac, to continue the family line.
 Given the scale of what’s at stake, it’s hard to imagine Abraham entrusting this ask to anyone except his most trusted servant, Eliezer.
 But interestingly, the servant is never named despite his central role in the chapter.
 Instead, the chapter refers to him as “Abraham’s servant” or as “the servant,” the man who “had charge of all that Abraham had” (24:2).
 It is by design that the servant (most likely Eliezer) is not named, because in this chapter, the servant is to be seen as an extension of Abraham.
 We will see why that is important.

 • Abraham is the Father